The Jungle Book (2010 TV series)

-The Jungle Book is a 3D CGI animated television series produced by Indian animation studio DQ Entertainment, French animation companies MoonScoop (Season 1–2), Ellipsanime Productions (Season 3), Les Cartooneurs Associés (Season 3), German broadcasting network ZDF and its production & distribution arm ZDF Enterprises.
+The Jungle Book is a 3D animated television series produced by Indian animation studio DQ Entertainment, French animation companies MoonScoop (Season 1–2), Ellipsanime Productions (Season 3), Les Cartooneurs Associés (Season 3), German broadcasting network ZDF and its production & distribution arm ZDF Enterprises.
 TF1 handled the participation for seasons 1 and 2.
-(Note: Seasons 1–2 were produced with the participation of ABC, Universal Pictures, Buena Vista International, JCCTV, TVO and the BBC, with the addition of Sofica Cofanim and Backup Films for the second series.
-Season 3 is solely produced with the participation of Piwi+.)
+(Note: Seasons 1–2 were produced with the participation of ABC, Universal Pictures, Buena Vista International, JCCTV, TVO and the BBC, with the addition of Sofica Cofanim and Backup Films for the second season.
+Season 3 was solely produced with the participation of Piwi+.)
 It is based on the Rudyard Kipling book of the same name.

 Plot

 The Jungle Book is about the adventures of Mowgli, a human foundling raised by Akela's wolf pack, and his best friends, fatherly bear Baloo and playful panther Bagheera.
-They live in the Indian jungle where many dangers lurk, such as the mighty Bengal tiger Shere Khan.
+They live in the Indian jungle where many dangers lurk, such as the mighty Bengal tiger, Shere Khan.
 The inquisitive Mowgli often gets himself into trouble and can't resist helping animals in danger or solving other problems.